Chaimacharef/SOC-Home-Lab/attack-simulations/01-failed-login.md

 # Attack Simulation 1: Failed Login

 ## Objective
-Detect and investigate failed authentication attempts on a Windows endpoint using Wazuh SIEM.
+In this investigation, I wanted to test whether I could detect and investigate failed login attempts on a Windows endpoint using Wazuh SIEM.

+The goal was to generate the activity, identify the Windows event it created, and then confirm that Wazuh was able to collect and alert on it.

 ## Investigation Process
-Manually generated failed authentication attempts to trigger Windows Security Event ID 4625 and corresponding Wazuh SIEM alerts.
+I manually generated several failed login attempts on the Windows VM to create Windows Security Event ID 4625.

 <img width="2560" height="1440" alt="VirtualBox_Windows11_04_08_2026_15_52_05" src="https://github.com/user-attachments/assets/7f877c9b-2de0-425d-acb3-2bfba8f72da8" />

-Reviewed Windows Event Viewer to identify the generated authentication failures.
-Event ID 4625 confirmed that the failed login attempts were successfully recorded.
+I then opened Windows Event Viewer to check whether the failed login attempts had been recorded.
+I found Event ID 4625, confirming that Windows had successfully logged the failed authentication attempts.

 <img width="2560" height="1440" alt="VirtualBox_Windows11_04_08_2026_16_12_31" src="https://github.com/user-attachments/assets/9b118632-6cf6-4ad6-a9e9-24c6079c397d" />

-The event details were examined to identify the affected account, logon type, and failure reason.
-These fields were used to validate the activity and correlate it with SIEM telemetry.
+I reviewed the event details to understand what happened and to identify the affected account, logon type, and reason for the authentication failure.

 | Field | Details |
 |---|---|